LSSI-ETH/plmfit/README.md

 - `--target_layers`: Targets specific layers ('all' or 'last'), not applicable for 'feature_extraction'.
 - `--head_config`: JSON configuration file for the head, defining the task (regression, classification, domain adaptation).
 - Additional parameters similar to embedding extraction command.

+**Understanding Fine-Tuning Methods:**
+1. Feature Extraction:
+   Description: This method involves extracting embeddings with a pre-trained model before fine-tuning a new head on these embeddings.
+It is less computationally intensive as it does not require updating the weights of the pre-trained model.
+   Prerequisite: Embedding extraction must be completed first, as it uses these embeddings as input.
+   Pros: Efficient in terms of computation; reduces the risk of overfitting on small datasets.
+   Cons: May not capture as complex patterns as methods that update deeper model layers.
+2. Full Fine-Tuning:
+   Description: The layers of the model are updated during training.
+This method is suitable for tasks where the new dataset is large and significantly different from the data the model was initially trained on.
+   Pros: Can significantly improve model performance on the task-specific data.
+   Cons: Requires more computational resources; higher risk of overfitting on small datasets.
+3. LoRA (Low-Rank Adaptation):
+   Description: Modifies only a small part of the model's weights in a low-rank format, reducing the number of parameters that need to be updated.
+   Pros: Less resource-intensive compared to full fine-tuning; can be effective even with smaller amounts of training data.
+   Cons: Might not capture as wide a range of adaptations as full fine-tuning.
+4. Bottleneck Adapters:
+   Description: Introduces small bottleneck layers within the model that are trained while keeping the majority of the model's weights fixed.
+   Pros: Allows for more targeted model updates without the need for extensive retraining of the entire network.
+   Cons: May require careful tuning of the bottleneck architecture to achieve desired improvements.

 ### Train One Hot Encoding Models